-During the three months ended September 30, 2022, we made the determination not to seek payment for approximately \$16.1 million from customers with unsubmitted and unpaid claims.
-We accounted for this decision as a pricing concession ("Pricing Concession") and during the three and nine months ended September 30, 2022 recorded a \$16.1 million reduction to our insurance-related accounts receivable balance along with related reduction to net revenue of \$11.6 million and the allowance for credit losses balance of \$4.5 million for such unsubmitted and unpaid claims.
-Further, we simultaneously recorded a decrease in our insurance-related sales return reserve of \$11.3 million along with a corresponding increase of \$11.3 million to net revenue for the three and nine months ended September 30, 2022 related to unsubmitted and unpaid claims.
-These changes resulted in a decrease in net revenue of \$0.3 million for the three and nine months ended September 30, 2022.
+During the year ended December 31, 2022, we made the determination not to seek payment for approximately \$16.1 million from customers with unsubmitted and unpaid claims.
+We accounted for this decision as a pricing concession (the "Pricing Concession") and, during the year ended December 31, 2022 recorded a \$16.1 million reduction to our insurance-related accounts receivable balance along with related reduction to net revenue of \$11.6 million and an allowance for credit losses balance of \$4.5 million for such unsubmitted and unpaid claims.
+Further, we simultaneously recorded a decrease in our insurance-related sales return reserve of \$11.3 million, with a corresponding increase of \$11.3 million to net revenue for the year ended December 31, 2022 related to unsubmitted and unpaid claims.
+These changes resulted in a decrease in net revenue of \$0.3 million for the year ended December 31, 2022.